 Kimberly Fullerton-Smith

-Kimberly was anointed at birth to do what she does.
-She does not take that anointing for granted and decided to take formal training.
-However, in obtaining her degrees, she never forgot that all the praise, glory, and honor belongs to God.
-Kimberly has studied many genres of music, but gospel music is at her heart.
-Gospel is not just a genre, but there is a message and need for it like no other kind of music.
-“When I sing gospel, it is my job to minister the heart of God.
+Anointed at birth to do what she does, Kimberly does not take her gifting for granted, and developed her gift through formal training all the while giving all the praise, glory, and honor to God.
+While Kimberly has studied many genres of music, gospel music is at her heart.
+According to Kimberly, “Gospel (music) is not just a genre, but there is a message and need for it like no other kind of music.
+When I sing gospel, it is my job to minister the heart of God.
 I don’t want people to see me or hear me, I want them to hear from God.
 This is serious business that I don’t take lightly.”

 Previous